 Through the alternatives analysis process under NEPA, the U.S. Forest Service (USFS) evaluated numerous geographic locations for tailings storage within an approximately 200-mile radius around the mine.
 The USFS evaluated both singular TSFs, where pyrite and scavenger tailings were stored together, and separate scavenger and pyrite TSFs, depending on the geophysical and hydrogeological setting.
 Additional factors included favorable topography and sufficient storage capacity.
 This information is detailed in Section 2 and Appendix B of the Resolution Copper Project and Land Exchange Draft Environmental Impact Statement (USFS 2019).
 The final alternatives selected for detailed analysis were those TSF designs that addressed the widest range of issues identified during public scoping and had the potential to be selected as the least environmentally damaging practicable alternative (LEDPA).
-This conceptual mitigation plan has been developed based on the assumption that the Corps would identify the Skunk Camp TSF alternative as the LEDPA for the Resolution Project (WestLand 2019).
-However, the mitigation elements described herein would be applicable to all the alternatives carried forward for consideration in the DEIS (USFS 2019) and the 404(b)(1) alternatives analysis (WestLand 2019).
+This conceptual compensatory mitigation plan has been developed based on the assumption that the Corps could ultimately identify, from the range of alternatives evaluated in the DEIS, a TSF alternative that has impacts to jurisdictional waters of the U.S. as the LEDPA for the Resolution Project (WestLand 2019).
+The suite of potential mitigation elements described within this plan would then be used to comply with the 2008 Mitigation Rule.
+However, the mitigation elements described herein would be applicable to all the alternatives carried forward for consideration in the DEIS (USFS 2019) and the practicability analysis (WestLand 2019).